-Updated: Jan.
-11, 2022
+Updated: November 28, 2022

-Castleton has adopted the new CDC guidelines for isolation periods in the event of COVID-19 positive test.
 We have maintained limited separate isolation housing for residential students.
 In the event that COVID-19 cases outpace the room availability, we will allow for recovery in place.
 All isolation and recovery policies and practices will be made in consultation with the Vermont Department of Health.

-With the anticipated return to a vibrant and active campus this semester we must remember how we got here.
+To maintain a vibrant and active campus this semester we must remember how we got here.
 Therefore, this is an excellent time to review our basic protections against the spread of COVID-19:

 Wash hands frequently

 Consider wearing a mask in large indoor social gatherings and follow COVID-19 protocols